nationofmakers/maker-event-playbook/assets/branding/branding.md

 ## Logo usage

-Try and use the logo in conjunction with the Nation of Makers Logo
+Try to use the logo in conjunction with the Nation of Makers Logo.

 ## Font

-The logo uses Century Gothic Bold
+The logo uses Century Gothic Bold.